EPetro96/PCL_Compiler/README.md

                  (default: a.out)

 ## Known Issues
-1) There is no support for real numbers (this was optional in the projects instructions)
+1) There is partial support for real numbers (this was optional in the projects instructions)
 2) Function "readString" is not working
 3) Forward Declarations of Functions/Procedures do not work